astefanutti/metrics-cdi/README.md

 }
 ```

-In order to provide metadata for the [`Metric`][] instance retrieval, the injection point can be annotated
+In order to provide metadata for the [`Metric`][] instantiation and resolution, the injection point can be annotated
 with the `@Metric` annotation, e.g.:

 ```java